seraphinush-gaming/tera-mysterium/content/en/activities/fishing.en.md

 Bait I can be purchased from a Fishing Supplies merchant with Gold.

-Bait II-V can only be crafted by Processing.
+Bait II-V can only be crafted through the Processing profession.

 Bait I~V and Angleworm I-V cannot be used at Exodor fisheries